Contextualist/shx/README.md

 ### `cd(cwd: str)`

 Change working directory to `cwd`.
+Same as the task local settings, the changes are only effective within the current task.

 ### `question(prompt: str)`